beaverbuilder/documentation/docs/assistant/overview.md

 * Customizer settings from a WordPress theme

 ### Library

+A library is a collection of creative assets that provides the means of sharing through the Assistant Pro Cloud.

+* You can create libraries in both the Assistant Pro Cloud and in the plugin.
+* You can upload media and create color settings to any library in the Assistant Pro Cloud UI.
+* Through the Assistant plugin, you can add any creative assets on your site to a library, which is then shared via your Assistant Pro cloud account.

+Libraries fall into one of three categories, depending on your [Assistant Pro Cloud account](#assistant-cloud-pro-account-types):

 * **Private Library** - Only available for personal and team account holders.
 Not visible to the community
 * **Shared Library** - The entire community can see your shared libraries if they click your user handle.